 Current Members do not have to re-tryout for fall ball.
 If you are interested in playing this fall let us know ASAP to reserve your spot as we have already received numerous inquiries from players. email@example.com

 Much preparation goes into every season for Academy teams.
 It starts with you providing us with the information and documents we request in a timely manner.
 We have to submit rosters to tournament organizers and every player must provide us with a birth certificate.
 In some cases when the older team plays at college venues we are required to provide a copy of the player's vaccination record, which is usually obtained from your family medical provider.
 You may wish to start looking for that information now as the venues come up quickly and we must comply with whatever the colleges require.

 We have begun to organize an email and text list for communication during the upcoming season.
 Please read the information below and follow the directions to insure that we have great communication this season.

-Please check all emails to be sure they are set up correctly and that you are receiving them.
+Please check all of your email addresses to be sure they are set up correctly and that you are receiving them.
 If they are not coming through please also check your spam folders.

 Sometimes emails are hard to read when submitted.
 Emails will be sent to all the email addresses you provided based on legibility.
 If you wish to add an email address please send us the name, the email address, as well as the associated mobile number.
 We will be using emails as well as text messages, for quick communication, when necessary.